CorraMatte/buildroot-rpi3-sniffer/README.md

 The relevant folder about the project are:

 - scripts/: It contains all the developed script in order to get data from the different sources. can/ contains the C/C++ scripts in order to retrieve data from the CANBUS, while gps/ contains the Python script in order to retrieve data from the GPSD daemon. utils/ contains Python scripts in order to automatize the building process. parser/ contains a Python script in order to compress and decompress the log files created by the platform.

 - output/target/etc/init.d: It contains all the bash scripts which run at the boot time of the platform in order to configure and log data.

 - output/target/root/scripts: It contains all the scripts created in order to log the data, inclused the raspicamera bash script.

 - board/raspberry/: It contains the files in ordet to automatize the process after the image and the built are done.

+A GUI to show the data is also created at the following repository: https://github.com/CorraMatte/canbus_sniffer_gui .